Ave Mujica: 2023–2024: Debut, early activities and anime series

-2025-present: "Killkiss" and first studio album
+2025–present: "Killkiss" and first studio album

 On January 15, 2025, Ave Mujica released their second single titled "Killkiss", serving as the opening theme for BanG Dream!
 Ave Mujica.
 The single's b-side, titled "Georgette Me, Georgette You", serves as the ending theme for the same series.
 On April 23, following the conclusion of the anime series, the band released their first studio album titled Completeness, which included both the opening and ending theme for the anime series.

 On June 7, the band performed Animelo Summer Live in Manila, Philippines for the first time.
 A month later, the band played at Bilibili Macro Link in Shanghai, China.
 The band is set to play Japan Jam, Rock in Japan and Summer Sonic music festivals during the summer.
 On July 26, the band held their sixth concert, titled "Nova Historia" at LaLa arena TOKYO-BAY.
 On August 4, the band released "Divine", a theme song for the 2025 video game Progress Orders, published by Bushiroad.
+In December 2025, Ave Mujica released a single entitled S/ the Way/Sophie with the first song being used in the ending sequence of Cardfight Vanguard Divinez Deluxe Finals Arc anime television series.
+Between April and June 2026, the band performed five shows in Japan as part of their Exitus Tour.
+During these concerts, a special version of the S/ the Way were available for purchase containing the song with vocals provided by Diggy-MO'.

+On July 16, 2026, the band is set to release their first best-of album entitled Ave Música.

+On September 23, 2026, Ave Mujica released a cover version of Lady Gaga's song "Abracadabra".
+The track and its accompanying music video were launched as a promotional crossover to celebrate the worldwide release of the mobile rhythm game BanG Dream!
+Our Notes, published by Bilibili Game, debuting as an in-game exclusive.